I’d say that driving around Iceland’s ring road was one of my favourite trips ever!

 We spent a day exploring Iceland’s quirky and colourful capital, Reykjavik.
 Whilst not really part of the road trip as such, I was really glad we did as we learned a lot about Icelandic culture.

-I started our first morning with a cinnamon and apple pastry from the delightful Brauð & Co., whilst my friend Kate went to run a marathon (yes really) and I’d encourage you do the same – Brauð & Co. that is, not the marathon.
+I started our first morning with cinnamon and bun from the delightful Brauð & Co, whilst my friend Kate went running a marathon (yes really) and I’d encourage you to do the same – Brauð & Co. that is, not the marathon.

-Next, head up the road to the impressive Hallgrímskirkja, the most famous church in Reykjavik where you can go up to the top and get an amazing view over the whole of the city.
+Next, head up Skólavörðustígur (Rainbow Street) to the impressive Hallgrímskirkja, the most famous church in Reykjavik where you can go up to the top and get an amazing view over the whole of the city.

 Enjoy a little wander down Laugavegur, the main street that runs through the heart of the city and take in all the street art and do a bit of shopping.

-In the afternoon, I highly recommend joining the Reykjavik Food Walk like we did, getting a great tour of the city whilst trying 13 of the best local cuisines (more on the tour coming soon) in 6 of the city’s best eateries.
+In the afternoon, I highly recommend joining the Reykjavik Food Walk like we did, getting a great tour of the city whilst trying 13 of the best local cuisines in 6 of the city’s best eateries.